francis18georges-png/Watcher/QA.md

 ## Continuous Integration

-* The Windows job invokes `pwsh ./installer.ps1 -SkipOllama` to validate that the PowerShell installer succeeds without the Ollama models.
+* The Windows job invokes `./installer.ps1 -SkipOllama` to validate that the PowerShell installer succeeds without the Ollama models.
-* The same job launches `pwsh ./run.ps1` with an empty `DISPLAY` variable to emulate headless mode.
+* Immediately afterwards the workflow launches `./run.ps1` with an empty `DISPLAY` variable to emulate headless mode.
 Any startup failure or premature exit fails the build.

 ## Static Analysis